 Study on good practices

-The Study will include an overview of good practices and challenges regarding criminal justice action against online xenophobia and racism, as well as recommendations for further action.
-Once finalised, the study will be available for download on this page.
+The Study includes an overview of good practices and challenges regarding criminal justice action against online xenophobia and racism, as well as recommendations for further action:

 International conference